szabgab/rust.code-maven.com/slides/rust/advanced-functions.md

 * Implement a function that receives two `f32` values and returns the bigger.
 * Implement a generic function that receives two values (of the same type) and returns the bigger.

+## Exercise: call the add function with point
+{id: exercise-call-the-add-function-with-point}

+* Create a struct representing a point: two attibutes x and y holding `u32` both.
+* Call the add function passing two points to it.
+* The result needs to be a new Point that has x1 + x2 and y1 + y2 as coordinates.